What is an FBO?

 Some larger FBOs can offer concierge services, and take care of your children and pets during the waiting time.

-A very fast service that adapts to your schedule
+An efficient service that adapts to your schedule

 All private jet terminals have the possibility to carry out the necessary security and immigration checks.

-If your private jet is parked right in front of the FBO, you will exit and walk to the FBO.
+If your private jet is parked right in front of the FBO, you will exit and walk to the aircraft.
 You may have a short drive to get to the plane.
 At some airports, your taxi can also take you to the door of the plane.

 The FBO business